SUSE/hos-ceph-migration/README.md

 ### Enable access to radosgw admin API on HOS

-On one of the HOS5 radosgw nodes run:
+On one of the HOS5 radosgw node run:

 ```sh
 iptables -I INPUT -m tcp -p tcp --dport 7480 -j ACCEPT